TIKIYEON/stock-collection/README.md

 ```
 sudo make run
 ```
-Or
+Or the following two:
 ```
 sudo docker compose build
 ```
 ```
 sudo docker compose up -d
 ```
+---
-The port at which the website is served is 80 `localhost:80/`, this port can either be found in `docker-compose.yml` or by running:
+The port at which the website is served is 80 `localhost:80`, this port can either be found in `docker-compose.yml` or by running:
 ```
 sudo docker compose logs db
 ```